robertdebock/learn-ansible/ADVANCED/inventory.md

 ### Text or executable?

-Remember that a non-executable file (a text file) is read, wher as an executable file will be executed.
+Remember that a non-executable file (a text file) is read, where as an executable file will be executed.
 The executable version would be called a "dynamic inventory".

 A non-executable file is a simple text file, that contains the hosts and groups the hosts.